-Item Notes and Constraints Instance version Currently, DCS supports Redis 4.0, 5.0, and 6.0.
+Item Notes and Constraints Instance version Currently, DCS supports Redis 3.0 (discontinued), 4.0, 5.0, 6.0, and 7.0.
 Redis instances cannot be upgraded, but data of an earlier instance can be migrated to a later one.
+Data security To control access to DCS Redis 3.0 and Redis 6.0 enterprise edition instances, you can use security groups.
+IP whitelists are not supported.
+To control access to DCS Redis 4.0 and later basic edition instances, you can use IP whitelists.
+Security groups are not supported.
+DCS Redis 6.0/7.0 basic edition supports SSL encryption.
 Data persistence Not available for single-node instances.
 Master/Standby, read/write splitting, and cluster (except single-replica cluster) instances: Data persistence is supported by default.
 Read/Write splitting Read/Write splitting instances: Read/Write splitting is implemented on the server by default.
 Redis Cluster and master/standby instances: Read/Write splitting is implemented on the client, which requires manual configurations.
 Read/Write splitting is not supported for other instances.
 Data backup Automatic or manual data backup is supported on the console for instances other than single-node ones.
 VPC and subnet Fixed once the instance is created.